jjhartmann/CS889_MethodsInHCI_Jupyter_Presentation/README.md

 ## Instalation
-1. Install Aanacada package manager https://www.anaconda.com/
+1. Install Anaconda package manager https://www.anaconda.com/
 2. Create an environment containing both Python3 and R
 3. Install all dependencies (note: possible issues between the built in R package manager and Conda may come about, in such a case try defaulting to Conda packages)
 4. Install RISE (https://github.com/damianavila/RISE) of interactive presentation capabilities.